stephenberry/glaze/README.md

 ### Raw Buffer Performance

 Glaze is just about as fast writing to a `std::string` as it is writing to a raw char buffer.
-If you have sufficiently allocated space in your buffer you can write to the raw buffer, as shown below.
+If you have sufficiently allocated space in your buffer you can write to the raw buffer, as shown below, but it is not recommended.

 ```c++
 glz::read_json(obj, buffer);